 Cons

-There are 4 adjustable straps on this harness, so you can tailor it to any dog, no matter their size.
+There are 4 straps (all adjustable) on this dog harness, so you can tailor it to any dog, no matter their size.
 It has a front and back D-ring attachment for the leash giving you versatility depending on the terrain.
 The back has a ton of padded support accompanied by breathable mesh material for airing out your dog on a hot day.

 The grab handle across the back of the harness is also perfect for those situations where you need to control it quickly.
 It’s the ideal harness for long walks to maintain comfort and stability without chafing.